Julia-520/A-Full-Stack-E-Commerce-website-/README.md

 # A-Full-Stack-E-Commerce-website-
 Build an E-commerce Website for users to scan goods and make orders.

-It is a a Full Stack project with Angular(frontend) and Java Spring Boot(backend).
+It is a Full Stack project with Angular(frontend) and Java Spring Boot(backend).